tstuefe/JEP387/jep.md

 Humongous chunks have been a major hindrance in JDK-8198423.
 Their existence makes chunk splitting and merging very complicated.
 I propose to just get rid of them since in this proposal they lost their purpose.

-Humongous chunks currently serve two needs:
+Humongous chunks are currently needed since:

-a) sometimes a Metaspace allocation happens to be larger than the largest possible homogenous chunk (medium chunks at 64K).
+1) sometimes a Metaspace allocation happens to be larger than the largest possible homogenous chunk (medium chunks at 64K).
 For instance, an InstanceKlass can be larger than 64K if its itable/vtable are large.
 For those cases, a chunk larger than a medium chunk was needed.
 And in order to not waste memory, it was made exactly as large as that one allocation which caused its creation.

-b)

-With this proposal, (a) can be satisfied differently: when faced with a large Metaspace allocation request, one could give it a large enough chunk, e.g. 4MB.
-Since part of this proposal is to commit chunk memory as needed, not pro-actively, this chunk does not necessarily have to be as large as the causing allocation.
-For example, if the allocation was 2.5MB, we only would commit the first 2.5MB of the chunk and leave the rest uncommitted.
+With this proposal, (1) can be satisfied differently: when faced with a large Metaspace allocation request (e.g. 65K), one would give it a chunk large enought to fit the data, in this case 128K.
+Part of this proposal is to commit chunk memory only as needed, not pro-actively, so only first part of the chunk containing the metadata needs to be committed (in case of the example, with a 4K page size, 68K).

-In a different sense, the penalty of handing out large chunks to class loaders is greatly reduced.
+Described in a different sense, the penalty of handing out large chunks to class loaders is greatly reduced, so we can afford handing out larger chunks to callers (within reason).

+2) Another reason Humongous chunks exist is that we try to minimize allocations from class loaders we already know will allocate a lot.
+For example, the bootstrap classloader gets handed a humongous chunk of 4MB in the beginning.
+That minimizes call backs into the metaspace allocator.

+This technique would continue to work with this proposal: one would just give the bootstrap CL a large buddy chunk.
+Again, with the delayed-committing technique used we can

+(Side note, with the advent of CDS most of the humongous chunk allocated for the bootstrap CL remains unused today.)